beltran-v-dev/HospitalProjectCode/README.md

 In this repository you'll find the c++ code used to make this game

-My tasks: In this project, I am also taking on the project manager role, although it is less demanding due to the number of members involved.
+My tasks: In this project, I am also taking on the project manager role.
 As a programmer, I am writing most of the logic in C++ (character movement, shooting system, AI...), animations with blend spaces, and creating custom blueprints from C++.